scope.yml

 # service: eg

-# Enable the Cribl/Logstream destination for Nginx processes.
-Both this entry
+# Enable the Cribl Stream destination for Nginx

-# and the `example` entry above would apply if both filters match so the
+# apply if both filters match – so the service tag here would

 #